leotamminen/C_login/README.md

 # Caesar Cipher Login System

 This C program is a simple login system using the Caesar cipher for encryption and decryption.
 It reads username and password from a CSV file ```passwords.csv```.
+This small project was made to have fun and to practice accessing files in C.

 One line of the ```passwords.csv``` contains username and password in the following form: ```username,password```.
 If the login is successful, user are granted access to view the contents of a secret file ```secret.txt``` after decrypting it using the Caesar cipher.